Learn to spot the warning signs that indicate someone inside your organization may pose a security risk.

 Email forwarding to personal accounts is a common exfiltration method.
 Watch for auto-forward rules to external addresses and large attachments sent to non-corporate email.

 File manipulation patterns show someone preparing to move data out.
-Renaming files to obscure content.
-Compressing large datasets.
-Moving files to temp directories before transfer.
+Renaming files to obscure content, or moving compressed datasets into temp directories before transfer.

 Login irregularities indicate account compromise or abuse.
-Failed authentication spikes followed by successful access.
-Logins from geographic locations that don’t match the employee’s location.
-Multiple simultaneous sessions from different locations.
+Failed authentication spikes followed by successful access, or multiple simultaneous sessions from geographies that don’t match the employee’s location.

 Privilege escalation attempts show users trying to expand their access.
-Requesting admin rights without justification.
-Attempting to access restricted systems.
-Using service accounts for interactive login.
+Requesting admin rights without justification, or using service accounts for interactive login.

 Credential sharing indicators suggest policy violations.
-Multiple users authenticating from the same device in quick succession.
-Passwords stored in plain text.
-Credentials found in collaboration tools or email.
+Multiple users authenticating from the same device in quick succession, or passwords found in plain text inside collaboration tools and email.

 Unauthorized software installation is worth investigating.
-Shadow IT applications that bypass security controls.
-Remote access tools like AnyDesk or TeamViewer.
-Encryption software that could hide data theft.
+Shadow IT applications that bypass security controls, or remote access tools like AnyDesk and TeamViewer that could hide data theft.

 Security tool manipulation is a major red flag.
-Disabling endpoint protection.
-Clearing logs.
-Modifying audit settings.
+Disabling endpoint protection, clearing logs, or modifying audit settings.
 Legitimate users don’t need to tamper with security controls.

 Configuration changes to critical systems deserve investigation.
-Modified firewall rules.
-New scheduled tasks.
-Changed permissions on sensitive directories.
+Modified firewall rules, or newly changed permissions on sensitive directories.

 Everything above focuses on what’s happening inside your network and offices.
 External indicators tell a different story.